How to Evaluate Your Loved One for Senior Care

 None of these questions can determine your parent’s mental and physical capabilities by themselves, but put together, they can paint a vivid picture.
 If this picture worries you, it may be time to bring in a professional.

-What Level of Care Does Your Parent Need?
+What Level of Senior Care Does Your Parent Need?

 There are several levels of senior care.
-The first level, in-home care services, is for seniors who need a helping hand to get through the day.
+The first level, in-home care services or personal care, is for seniors who need a helping hand to get through the day.
 These services are called the “activities of daily living” and can be simple, like making sure your parent is taking their medication at the appropriate times.
 Other in-home care services include:

 - Meal preparation